cwells/whc_demo/README.md

 pytest tests
 ```

-The integration tests requires a Webdriver to be installed.
+The integration tests requires a [WebDriver](https://www.selenium.dev/documentation/webdriver/) to be installed.
 On
 Fedora you can run

 ```